Have you ever wondered how to differentiate between a recently married man (of 6-12 months) and a why-did-I-marry- man (married for 10+ years)?

 The RM always preface their infinite tales with ‘my better half’, while the WIMs conclude everything with their ‘bitter halves’.

-The former attributes his success to his wife, while the latter claims failure because of the wife.
+The former attributes his success to his wife, while the latter claims fail because of the wife.

 The two, however, do agree upon one massive side effect of marriage, and that is the impact of SALES.